joejknowles/CV/README.md

 ## Joseph Knowles

-An endlessly curious human being with a broad range of skills and an obsession with good software design.
-Two years ago I was part of the first cohort to complete Makers Academy's highly intensive, full time coding bootcamp remotely.
-After Makers Academy I worked in the Czech Republic for a large wealth management company where I quickly learned and worked with new technologies, and took on technical lead responsibilities for an important £multi-billion project within a year of joining the company.
+An endlessly curious human with a broad range of skills and an obsession with good software design.
+Shortly after completing an intensive coding bootcamp I moved to the Czech Republic and took on technical lead responsibilities for an important £multi-billion project within a year of joining the company.

 I'm looking for an opportunity to use my skills with ReactJS to efficiently create excellent user experiences as part of an agile team.